jonahgluck/jonahg-midterm/README.md

 ## Results

 The final model achieved an accuracy of approximately 58%.
 High precision and recall were observed for majority classes, with acceptable performance for minority classes.
-The ensemble model outperformed individual models, demonstrating improved stability and accuracy.s
+The inclusion of positive and negative keyword features did not yield a significant improvement in accuracy.
+The ensemble model outperformed individual models, demonstrating improved stability and accuracy.

 ### Model Comparison